Friday, February 13, 2026

 “She understood then that memory is not a record of what happened, but a story we tell ourselves so we can continue.
 And like all stories, it chooses what to keep, what to soften, and what to leave unsaid.”
 The English Patient, Michael Ondaatje

 With no sleep, and the sun shining, I arrived in my room, washed my face, dropped my bags, laced up my sneakers and went wandering, for a day.
-38 mins to the Savoy through beautiful London, step by step – receipt and photo in hand, to follow this calling of my Mom Mom.
+38 mins to the Savoy Hotel through beautiful London, step by step – receipt and photo in hand, to follow this calling of my Mom Mom.

-She gave me a pass to the Reading Room and a certificate for a coffee or champagne of my choice.
-I wandered my way past the butterfly broaches and necklaces, so Mom Mom, so much more, and the orchid flowers, and the places she traveled with my grandfather, imagining I was tracing footsteps to the places they would have been drawn, and I found my seat on the green velvet couch, past the fireplace, with my orchids, my notepad, and a book, and my next angel named Hannah.
+She gave me a pass to the ‘Reading Room’ and a certificate for a coffee or champagne of my choice.
+I wandered my way past the butterfly broaches and necklaces, so Mom Mom, so much more, and the orchid flowers, and the steps she traveled with my grandfather in this lobby, imagining I was tracing footsteps to the places they would have been drawn, and I found my seat on the green velvet couch, past the fireplace, with my orchids, my notepad, and a book, and my next angel named Hannah.
 She listened to my story and she cried with me.
 She talked me out of a coffee and into champagne.
 There I sat.

 I opened the book “Creativity is the British Superpower.”
 I’ve been deeply entrenched in a creativity book, so this was timely, of course.
 If you knew my grandmother, you know she LOVED the Queen.
 There she was, with her “Be more Queen” quote shown below.
 Who needs this right now?
 I sure did.
 The message speaks for itself.
 My 7-year-old photo found its match.
 My 46-year-old soul got the message.
 It was as if the entire scene was written for me.
-The words on the page, the flowers, the empty walker left in the corner…it was missing my Mom Mom, and the vanity, the smell.
+The words on the page, the flowers, the empty walker left in the corner…it was missing my Mom Mom, the vanity, the smell.
 It was as close as I could get to her under these circumstances.
 Her in heaven.
 Me on earth.
-An open channel for her to tell me things, to course correct a bit, to remind me who the hell I am, to a tug on me to adventure independently, to listen to the music, to stop and smell the flowers, to be alone with myself, to know myself….to find and be joy.
+An open channel for her to tell me things, to course correct a bit, to remind me who the hell I am, to tug on me to adventure independently, to listen to the music, to stop and smell the flowers, to be alone with myself, to know myself….to find and be joy.
+To stop hurrying.
 Her last words to me.
 This is earthly magic.
 In all the noise, this is what I must listen to, I remember.

 And this is what unedited flow looks like.
-This is the creative channel, wide open, for you dearest gentle readers (huge props to Shonda Rhimes) .
+This is the creative channel, wide open, for you dearest gentle readers.
 This is how it feels when angels speak to you.
 When you remember who the hell you are.
 When I imagined Marge and Courtland Michener from their Quaker Acre farmlands of London Grove Township finding their way to this small corner of London, England, to the lobby of the Savoy and walking in their path.
 When your ancestors call you, when your angels address you, listen to what they have to say.
 I slowed down today.
 I’m aligned.
 I feel like I’m 7, albeit drinking wine with a sagging chin, but full of joy to be alive and follow every calling within my realm.
-To imagine that I am bestowed with the privilege and gift of reading a hotel receipt from my grandmother that would open a door to a grand adventure, and telling my children about it!
+To imagine that I am bestowed with the privilege and gift of reading a hotel receipt from my grandmother that would open a door to a grand adventure back to myself.
 I think that’s what this #OneBeautifulLife is supposed to be made of, if we have the courage to listen.
-In this book of life, and yours too, there is magic.
-This is the story I tell myself.
-So that I may…continue.
-Xoxo
+Tomorrow I’ll tell 350 people part of her story and part of mine in beautiful London from a stage that perhaps has always been set for me to find.

 Friday, August 8, 2025